State Champs: Around the World and Back (2015–2017)

 The band opened for All Time Low on their Future Hearts tour in spring 2015, and then opened for 5 Seconds of Summer's Rock Out With Your Socks Out Tour in June 2015 in Australia and New Zealand.
 On July 15, the band announced their second album, Around the World and Back, would be released on October 16; by November, the album had reached number 30 on the US Billboard Top 200 albums chart.
 The band began a co-headlining world tour in the UK with Neck Deep in February 2016, with support from Creeper and Light Years.
 The tour continued in the US and Canada in February and March with support from Knuckle Puck and Like Pacific.
 Official music videos were produced for two of the album's singles, "All You Are Is History" and "Secrets".

 While touring with Neck Deep in March, both bands also appeared on the cover of that month's issue of Alternative Press Magazine.
 After their co-headlining US tour, the band then supported A Day to Remember with Parkway Drive on the Just Some Shows tour in the US during the month of May 2016.

 It was then announced that State Champs would once again be joining the 2016 Vans Warped Tour for the entire length of the tour, mainly playing on the Journeys Right Foot Stage.
-Post Warped Tour, State Champs made an appearance at an intimate acoustic show with Sleeping with Sirens on August 25.
-The show took place at London's Union Chapel as a warm-up show prior to a festival appearance.
-That same weekend they then opened the main stage at Reading and Leeds Festivals, in England.
-In addition to touring and festival appearances, the band also contributed to "Rock Sound Presents: The Black Parade", a compilation of My Chemical Romance covers released in September 2016.
-Within the album, they contributed a cover of the song "The Sharpest Lives."
+Post Warped Tour, State Champs made an appearance at an acoustic show with Sleeping with Sirens on August 25.
+The show took place at London's Union Chapel as a warm-up show prior to their appearance at the main stage at Reading and Leeds Festivals, in England.
+In addition to touring and festival appearances, the band also contributed to "Rock Sound Presents: The Black Parade", a compilation of My Chemical Romance covers released in September 2016, covering the song "The Sharpest Lives."

 On March 21, 2017, the band released the single, "Slow Burn" and announced the release of a deluxe edition on Around the World and Back on May 5, with two new songs ("Slow Burn" and "Hurry Up and Wait"), two live songs ("All You Are Is History" and "Elevated") and two acoustic songs ("Secrets" and "Losing Myself").
 Also announced was the release of a full-length DVD, directed by Elliot Ingham.
 Member Tony Diaz took a small break from the band the return to Viper City with Recon.